shengwen-tw/embedded-linux-programming/README.md

 3. Install **sudo** command for docker image

 ```
+#Execute the command on the client
 apt-get update && apt-get -y install sudo
 ```

 4. Show all containers:

 ```
+#Execute the command on the host
 sudo docker ps
 ```

 5. [Optional] To remove the container:
 ```
+#Execute the command on the host
 sudo docker container rm ubuntu-xenial
 ```